CLEAN Leadership Board

 Kristen Poppleton - Climate Generation: A Will Steger Legacy

 Kristen Poppleton has been a member of the CLEAN network since 2010.
-Kristen directs Climate Generation: A Will Steger Legacy's education program.
+Kristen is the Director of Programs at Climate Generation: A Will Steger Legacy.
 Climate Generation empowers individuals and their communities to engage in solutions to climate change.
 Kristen holds a BA in Biology and Hispanic Studies from St. Olaf College, a Med in Environmental Education and a MS in Conservation Biology from the University of Minnesota where she researched climate change education and communication.
-She currently serves on the Federal Advisory Committee for the Sustained National Climate Assessment.

 Dr. William Spitzer is Vice President for Programs, Exhibits and Planning at the New England Aquarium.
 He is responsible for oversight of exhibit design, visitor experience, volunteer, and education programs as well as institutional strategic planning.
 He has served as Principal Investigator for numerous informal science education projects funded by the National Science Foundation, National Oceanic and Atmospheric Administration, Institute for Museum and Library Services, and the Environmental Protection Agency.
 He is currently PI for the 5-year NSF-funded National Network for Ocean and Climate Change Interpretation, as well as the 3-year NOAA-funded project Visualizing Change: Training and Tools to Support Informal Educators.
 Spitzer has more than 20 years experience developing and implementing science education programs and materials.
 In 2014, he was recognized by the White House as a Champion of Change for Engaging the Next Generation of Conservation Leaders.
 In 2016, Spitzer received a Visionary Award from the Gulf of Maine Council for innovation, creativity, and commitment to marine protection.
 Dr. Spitzer has extensive experience in informal science education and curriculum development, as well as a background in physics, chemistry and oceanography.
 He holds a Ph.D. in Oceanography from MIT and the Woods Hole Oceanographic Institution.